RolandChristensen/developer-journal/_posts/2024-01-03-cypress-closures-v-aliasing.md

 **Takeaway**: get used to using both ways.
 Reduce nesting when it improves readability, but use closures to ensure integrity of variable values.

+The internet has a lot of strong opinions, often with no data or logic to back it.
+There is no consensus.

 Pros to closures:
 * You get the value right before you use it and it is less likely to be unintentionally changed before you use it.